proctorinc/bug-fix-py/README.md

     python3 bugfixpy --setup
     ```

+#### Manual bug fix
+* Manual bug fixing mode walks through the bug fixing process with instructions for all external steps in CMS and Jira.
+Automates cloning the Git repository, cherry picking for fixes on the secure branch, committing, and pushing to Github.
+This mode does not require external API's or credentials.
+* Run
+    ```sh
+    python3 bugfixpy --manual
+    ```

+#### Automatic bugfix
+* Automates the Manual bug fixing process by Automating most steps outside of the program.
+Scrapes the CMS to retrieve challenge and application Jira ticket numbers related to the challenge being fixed.
+Then automates the transitioning of those tickets after the fix is complete.
+This mode requires Jira and CMS credentials (see --setup mode for more details).
+* Run
+    ```sh
+    python3 bugfixpy --auto
+    ```

 #### Transition mode
 * Run transition mode to run through the Jira automatic issue transitioning process.
 Valid Jira credentials are required to run this mode.
 This mode will run in automatice mode, but run this mode separately to transition a ticket without requiring a bug fix first.
 * Run